 Online money transfer service providers give users an efficient, inexpensive, and relatively safe way to transfer money across borders or within countries.
 The transfers may be performed using a web-based platform or a mobile app.

 These companies are regulated by bodies such as the Financial Crimes Enforcement Network (FinCEN), Financial Conduct Authority (FCA) and Australian Transaction Reports and Analysis Centre (AUSTRAC).
 They also have internal safety mechanisms and security protocols that protect users’ information and funds when transferring money.

-Compared to bank transfers and money transfer companies, money orders are less regulated hence more exposed to fraud and scams.
+Compared to bank transfers and money transfer companies, money orders are less regulated and hence more exposed to fraud and scams.
 They can also be stolen and fraudulently cashed (although it is harder to do this with an international money order than with a regular cheque), making a reissuance difficult if not impossible.

 On the receiving end, beneficiaries picking their money from cash outlets face the same security challenges as the senders.
-The requirement to provide photo ID, passport or driver’s license to send and receive money may not deter street thieves.
+The requirement to provide a photo ID, passport or driver’s license to send and receive money may not deter street thieves.
 If you are sending large sums of money, avoid cash pickups as payout options.

 No money transfer platform will admit to being insecure.
-However, there are certain parameters you can use to assess the level of security of a platform (including reading the reviews on our site).
+However, there are specific parameters you can use to assess the level of security of a platform (including reading the reviews on our site).
 Here are the things to check for: